jfogarty/mmeddle/docs/DEVELOPERS.md

 The same engine runs in browsers as a minified script as part of the *mMeddler* SPA (single page application).

+It includes all source, images and test cases for building and testing mMeddle.
+**bin\cli.js** is a text mode node.js client that runs standalone or is enhanced (significantly) by having access to a mMeddle server. **server.js** is the mMeddle server you can run locally.
+The mMeddle browser client application is started using http://localhost:8080 when the server is running.

-This document provides a developer's overview for building and testing mmeddle bits.
+This document (./mmeddle/docs/DEVELOPERS.md) is a markdown file that provides a developer's overview for building and testing mmeddle bits.
 For code structure documents, you can read the README.md files in each source directory and build the `docs/src/index.html` for the generated API as described here.

 ## That Vision Thing

-The grand plan (or pipe dream) is for *mMeddle* to become a community service which loads the *mMeddler* SPA user interface to client pads and computers.
+The grand plan (or pipe dream) is for *mMeddle* to become a community service which loads the *mMeddler* user interface to client pads and computers.
 *mMeddler* users will write their own math-based documents using standard mathematical notations, manipulate equations using drag and drop based symbolic algebra, and produce numerical results in the form of values, graphs and tables.

 The backend service will maintain a cloud of private and public symbolic math documents organized by scientific, engineering, mathematical, and pedegogical topics.
-Math inclined programmers will extend the nature of the maths that we can handle, while subject matter experts will publish and edit live documents containing equations, expanations, problems, and solutions.
+Math inclined programmers will extend the nature of the maths that we can handle, while subject matter experts will publish and edit live documents containing equations, explanations, problems, and solutions.
 Student, teachers, geeks and the strangely curious will have access to a level of math that has mostly been out of reach through layers of technical barriers.
 A golden age will flourish and all world problems will be solved as a direct result of your hard work on this bucket of code.

+## Your First Checkin

+You should read this document from end to end and try to build mMeddle and run every test case and chunk of code you can find.
+As you do so, please check back to here to figure out what lies have been told that caused you trouble.

+All documents - especially ones that detail the dynamics of the development process become quickly out of date.
+When you have solved your local development issues, your first pull request should consist of fixes to this document.
+Your work here will multiply your efforts by other developers who won't waste the same time you had to.
+Pay it forward.

 ## Structure

 *mMeddle* is structured as a single main module `mmeddle` which contains bindings between the other modules.
-Modules within sub-directories usually contain no *requires* statements unless they are to anode_module (preferably one which is in some way unique to a single module) or to a sub-directory from the one containing the module. `require("..\[a modulename]")` is **not** permitted in this code.
+Modules within sub-directories usually contain no *requires* statements unless they are to node_modules (preferably ones which is are unique to a single module) or to a sub-directory from the one containing the module. `require("..\[a modulename]")` is **not** permitted in this code.

+The `index.js` files in each source directory load the `mm` (mMeddle main) object with the global bindings produced in that directory.

-Isolating the bindings between modules to a single outer level module greatly eases restructuring and module substitution for the various environments in which mmeddle must run.
+Isolating the bindings between modules to a single outer level module eases restructuring and module substitution for the various environments in which mmeddle must run.
+The `mm` object is also the central point for inserting mock implementations such as `MockSock` that allows in-process testing of client apps within the server.

+## Installation

+MMeddle is a pretty typical node.js github hosted application.
+You must start by installing `git` and `node` (which includes the `npm` - node package manager).
+You should install the full package to a local directory using github or a .zip or .tar of the package.
+Then:

+    npm install

+This will take a while (minutes) unless you are on a blazingly fast connection or already have all the required packages from `package.json` already available on your machine in some way `npm` can get them.
+Any errors or warnings should be cause for concern.
+When possible, we use `"latest"` as the required version.
+This gets us into trouble when incompatibilies creep into those modules, but the pain is usually worth it, so expect to work through such issues from time to time.

+### Other tools you will need or want

+- **Firefox** and **Firebug**: the primary client browser and dev tool used in testing
+- **Markdown viewer**: extension for Firefox or equivalent for chrome
+- **mongoDB**: get it if you will do more than trivial testing
+- **imagemagick**: required if you rebuild the sprite based icons
+- **gimp**: or an equivalent image editor if you plan to mess with images

+**Firefox and Firebug**: Other browsers and their dev interfaces can be used as well, but I focus on Firefox first.
+We must run well in **Chrome** and **Safari**, especially on iPads and other fondle-slabs.
+I don't care much about trying to support **Internet Explorer** as it continues to be the bane of existence for browser compatibility - at least as of IE 11.
+Life is too short.

+**Markdown viewer**: The docs are either `.md` markdown files, or generated .html created by `jsdoc`.
+Your life is better if you can easily view the .md files in their properly rendered form; I use the Firefox extension, you may have another solution.

+**mongoDB**: Persistent data is accessed through a MongoDB instance.
+You will want to create one locally fairly soon after you have finished the first phase of playing around.

+**imageMagick**: This is used for building the sprite icons, for graying them out, and mouseover highlights.
+You won't need this unless you need to add new icons to the sprite tables.

 ## Building